-Learn the best methods to deal with mice infestations in your home, and how Terminix can help keep the mouse out of the house.
+Learn the best methods to deal with mice infestations in your home, the best ways to kill mice in the house, and how Terminix can help keep mice out of the house.

 How to help get rid of mice in your house: